orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/stereo.rst

 It allows you to use a smaller exploration range along the elevation axis, causing a smaller exploration along horizontal disparities and faster computation.

-and have also a deep impact in time consumption, thus they have to be carefully chosen in case of large image processing.

 To reduce time consumption it would be useful to crop all sensor images to the same extent.
 The easiest way to do that is to choose an image as